Fans making NFL draft picks? It could be the next revolutionary step

 The company has formulated several external relationships since then, including adding the largest TV-voting company in the world, to help them ensure the integrity of the operation and prevent, say, a Dallas Cowboys fan voting for the Philadelphia Eagles to sign a 78-year-old guy from Dubuque.
 NFL teams actually would be able to vet and help slim down a pool of more than 12,000 draft-eligible prospects to the most desirable ones up for voting.

 Could the NFL make it a reality for 2018 or beyond?
 If not, perhaps the NBA will beat it to the punch.
-First Round Draft also has had positive conversations with the league that, frankly, has taken a more innovative and risk-taking approach toward marketing its game and broadening its fan engagement in recent years than the NFL.
+Final Round Draft also has had positive conversations with the league that, frankly, has taken a more innovative and risk-taking approach toward marketing its game and broadening its fan engagement in recent years than the NFL.

 So how might it happen in the NFL?
 Well, it likely would require ratifying the league’s CBA and bylaws, something that the owners and players likely would have to collectively sign off on.
 Morizio says it might be best to expand offseason rosters from 90 to 91 players in order to appease the hardline, old-school evaluators who feel that fans are taking a draft spot away from them.